 Are iPhones Made to Last?

 Remember the controversial Apple news of 2018?
 Apple was caught intentionally slowing down older iPhones in an attempt to prevent unexpected shutdowns.
-Fast forward to today, after various lawsuits and multi-million dollars in these lawsuits.
-Apple is now more transparent about their practices and users have an option to manually disable processor throttling on their iPhones.
+Fast forward to today, after various multi-million dollars lawsuits, Apple is now more transparent about their practices and users have an option to manually disable processor throttling on their iPhones.
 But the main concern remains, Apple building planned obsolescence into their devices which contradicts their claims of sustainability.
 This shouldn’t occur in a tech company’s operations that positions itself as doing good for the planet.

 The glass design gives iPhones a premium feel, however, it makes them slippery, prone to scratches and prone to unsightly cracks that are expensive to fix.
 Apple is going in the wrong direction in terms of sustainable design choices which doesn’t match up with their ambitions towards sustainability.